shb-sn/Retail-revenue-insights-TCS-dashboard/README.md

 ## 🧩 Project Tasks & Deliverables

-### ✅ Task 1: Business Questions
+### ✅ Task 1: Insight Development for Leadership
 - Prepared **4 stakeholder-specific questions**:
   - CEO → Focused on **seasonality** and **revenue trends**
   - CMO → Targeted **geographical performance** and **market expansion**

 ### ✅ Task 2: Visualization Literacy
-- Completed quiz on **effective chart usage**
+- Completed an applied quiz focused on **data storytelling and visual cognition**.
-- Applied insights to dashboard design
+- Learned when and why to choose the most effective chart types based on the **audience, purpose, and complexity of the data** — applying core visualization principles like *clarity, comparison, and simplicity*.

 ### ✅ Task 3: Dashboard Development
 - Created the following Tableau visuals: